 UCEMC is committed to providing our members with reliable electric service.
 However, storms, accidents, animals, or construction-related incidents can cause a power outage in your area.
 When that happens, we'll mobilize crews to get your service safely restored as quickly as possible.

 If your power goes out, check to see if your neighbors have electricity.
 If your home is the only one without power, check your circuit breakers or fuses to determine if the outage is the result of a household problem.
 Please click on your local UCEMC district office below to contact us if you discover that the blackout is not the result of a household problem.

 We're working hard to reduce the likelihood of outages:

 Maintenance: We work year-round to inspect and maintain our electric delivery system of 12 substations and more than 5,000 miles of power lines.

-Scheduled Power Outage
+Scheduled Power Outages

 UCEMC schedules power outages from time to time for our crews to do critical maintenance to substations and power lines.
-We understand there is never a convenient time for the power to be out, but by performing these routine outages with some advance planning, our system can be better prepared to handle extreme weather and other variables – the times when you count on electricity the most.
+We understand there is never a convenient time for the power to be out, however, by performing these routine outages with some planning, our system can be better prepared to handle extreme weather and other variables – the times when you count on electricity the most.